josdem/hugo/content/techtalk/ux/webdriverio_lighthouse.md

 categories = ["techtalk", "code", "nodejs", "webdriverio"]
 +++

 [Lighthouse](https://developers.google.com/web/tools/lighthouse) It is a performance tool for measuring and monitoring a website.
-You can run Lighthouse as Chrome extension, from command line, or as a Node module.
+You can run Lighthouse as Chrome extension, from the command line, or as a Node module.
 Coming with [WebdriverIO](https://webdriver.io/) you can use it with devtools service.
-In this technical post we will go through the process to configure and use Lighthouse module as a service to run chrome devtools commands in a spec test with [Mocka Framework](https://mochajs.org/). **NOTE:** If you need to know how to setup a WebdriverIO, please refer my previous post: [WebdriverIO Getting Started](/techtalk/ux/webdriverio_getting_started/).
+In this technical post, we will go through the process to configure and use Lighthouse module as a service to run chrome devtools commands in a spec test with [Mocka Framework](https://mochajs.org/). **NOTE:** If you need to know how to setup a WebdriverIO, please refer to my previous post: [WebdriverIO Getting Started](/techtalk/ux/webdriverio_getting_started/).
 Then add devtools dependency:

 ```bash
 npm i --save-dev @wdio/devtools-service